casey/just/README.md

 ```

 The `import` path can be absolute or relative to the location of the justfile
-containing it.
-A leading `~/` in the import path is replaced with the current
+containing it, or it can be a Git repository URL for remote imports.
-users home directory.
+A leading `~/` in the import path is replaced with the current users home directory.

 Justfiles are insensitive to order, so included files can reference variables
 and recipes defined after the `import` statement.